 It took four years, to be exact.
 Apparently, this is something that doctors are not as well aware of as they should be.

-Emily was just 39 years old when she started experiencing irregular periods, awful fatigue, and mood swings.
+Emily was just 39 when she started experiencing irregular periods, awful fatigue, and mood swings.

-She was in good health and regularly trained for and participated in triathlons, but all of sudden started to inexplicably gain weight, extra fatigued, and as she described, “totally out of control.”
+She was in good health and regularly trained for and participated in triathlons.
+Still, suddenly, she started to gain weight inexplicably, become extra fatigued, and, as she described, “totally out of control.”
 Not a good look.

 Unfortunately, Emily went back to her doctor multiple times and had hormone tests done that were inconclusive.

-She did her own research and together, she and her doctor, determined that she has perimenopause.
-Because she had such a rough time figuring out what was going on with her body, she decided to start an online support group to help other women through this confusing and difficult time.
+She did her own research, and together, she and her doctor determined that she had perimenopause.
+Because she had such a rough time figuring out what was going on with her body, she started an online support group to help other women through this confusing and challenging time.

 What is Perimenopause?

-Now that this condition has come more to light in the medical community, doctors have determined that this period can last up to ten years until actual menopause begins.
+Now that this condition has come to light in the medical community, doctors have determined that this period can last up to ten years until menopause begins.

 Basically, it is the time from when a woman first starts to develop physiological changes associated with menopause to 12 months after her last period.